Bruno Figueroa Fischer: Academic activities and publications

 He has taught courses and given lectures at El Colegio Nacional and several institutions of higher education in Mexico such as UAM, ITAM, CIDE, El Colegio de Mexico and Universidad Iberoamericana.

 He has coordinated specialized publications and is the author of several books and articles on international affairs.
 He received the Genaro Estrada recognition for his work published in 2016 by the Matias Romero Institute and the Historical Diplomatic Archives of the Secretariat of Foreign Affairs of Mexico: Cien años de cooperación internacional de México, 1900–2000.
 Solidaridad, intereses y geopolítica [One Hundred Years of International Mexican Cooperation (1900–2000): solidarity, interests and geopolitics].

 He was President of the Mexican Association of the National School of Administration of France (ENA) Alumni from 2010 to 2017, and is a member of the Mexican Council of International Affairs (COMEXI).
+He was appointed in 2026 as an honorary member of the Spanish Academy of Diplomacy.
 He is a recipient of the French Legion of Honor in the grade of Commander.

 In 2020, he published the political fable "La guerra de los nopales" in the Acentos Review magazine and "The Nopales War," its English version, at the Angel City Review magazine.